jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 It might be a breeze to work with most of these wrappers (certainely not you verbose [std::variant](https://en.cppreference.com/w/cpp/utility/variant)), but the poor souls writting implementations of these must go to great lengths to make them behave as they should.
 Value wrappers, as their name imply, try to mimic as closely as possible the type of a given value.
 All the types have some basic properties: can it be explicitely constructed?
 Are the [special member functions](https://en.wikipedia.org/wiki/Special_member_functions) noexcept?
 Can it be called in a constant expression?
 Can it be compared?
 And much more...
 A wrapper must react exactly in the same way when it comes to these properties.

-In this talk, Simon compares the old fashioned way to tackle these issues and present how it will look like as soon as the concepts and bunch of other proposals arrive in C++20:
+In this talk, Simon compares the old fashioned way to tackle these issues and present how it will look like as soon as the concepts and a bunch of other proposals arrive in C++20:

 - Explicit operator akin to the noexcept operator
 - [P0748R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0848r0.html) to use **concepts-based require clauses** on these member functions to enable or disable them.
 A.K.A goodbye a lot of uncessarry conditional inheritance.